project-lv/penal-codes/src/Chapter_1.md

 Appellate Division: Reviews questions of law arising from Superior Court rulings.

 §105.
 Judicial Officers.
 Judges, magistrates, and commissioners shall interpret statutes strictly by their written language.
-Administrative staff (clerks, bailiffs, recorders) act under direct supervision of presiding judges.
+Administrative staff (clerks, bailiffs, recorders) act under the direct supervision of presiding judges.

 §106.
 Right to Counsel.
 All defendants charged with a misdemeanor or felony may retain licensed counsel.
 If unable, the court may appoint a public defender for proceedings exceeding ten minutes of custody time.

 §107.
 Prosecution.
-Criminal cases are prosecuted by the Office of the District Attorney of Bone County.
+The Office of the District Attorney of Bone County prosecutes criminal cases.
 Civil citations are handled by the San Andreas Municipal Prosecutor’s Office.

 §108.
 Burden of Proof.

-Criminal cases: Proof beyond reasonable doubt.
+Criminal cases: Proof beyond a reasonable doubt.
 Civil cases: Preponderance of evidence.
 Administrative violations: Substantial evidence standard.